.jpeg)

 "Well, at least the military moves you, and it won’t cost you anything!"

-I’m sure you’ve heard these words before, or will in the future.
+You've likely heard these words before, or you will in the future.
 And yes, you’ll receive travel and dislocation allowances, but you should also be prepared to cover extra expenses that could crop up, including:

-- Maintenance and repairs if you’re selling or renting out your home
+- Maintenance and repairs if you’re selling your home or prepping it to rent

 - Extra mortgage payments on said home if you’re unable to sell or rent it immediately

-- Shipping pets and extra vehicle (the military will pay to move one vehicle overseas, and pet moving costs are your responsibility)
+- Shipping an extra vehicle for an overseas move (the military will pay to move one vehicle overseas)

 - Any extra travel costs: the military pays for a set number of days of temporary lodging whether the move is CONUS or OCONUS